AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 +++Example: Template with multiple sections

 The following is the same HTML template in the example above, but with two more sections.
+The head contains inline CSS for styling a pod.
+The body uses two pods with content placeholders using a prefix.

 ```html {line-numbers="true" highlight="33"}
 <!DOCTYPE html>